 - Are there ways to determine an HVAC system without an Energy Star label is still energy efficient and suitable for your needs?

 The answers to these questions depend on how energy efficient and green your needs are.

-Energy can not be created or destroyed, but it can be converted from one form to another.
+Energy can not be created or destroyed but can be converted from one form to another.
 This is what the First Law of Thermodynamics states.
-Pause to think about where the energy comes from powering lights, alarm clock, coffee pot, vacuum cleaner, toaster oven and so forth.
+Pause to think about where the energy comes from powering lights, alarm clocks, coffee pots, vacuum cleaners, toaster ovens, and so forth.

-HVAC units can reduce your energy bill by 40%. “high efficiency” means the ability to do something without wasting any energy, time or materials.
+Highly-efficient HVAC units can reduce your energy bill by 40%.
+“High-efficiency” means the ability to do something without wasting energy, time, or materials.